Theology as a Way of Life

 Stanley Hauerwas, Gilbert T. Rowe Professor Emeritus of Divinity and Law, Duke Divinity School

 "Informed by careful engagement with an array of important voices past and present, this honest, realistic, yet deeply encouraging handbook for Christian theological educators is brimming with wise practical principles.
-Those who love to teach and learn about God--whether in the academy, the church, or the home--will themselves be taught and inspired by a vision of the task of Christian theology and the nature of the Christian life grounded in the glorious reality of God's work for us in Jesus Christ."
+But those who love to teach and learn about God--whether in the academy, the church, or the home--will find in this book more than a collection of clever pedagogical insights.
+They will themselves be taught and inspired by a vision of the task of Christian theology and the nature of the Christian life grounded in the glorious reality of God's work for us in Jesus Christ."